Skip to main content

 Angular Acceleration

 Angular acceleration is the rate of change of angular velocity over time, typically expressed in radians per second squared (rad/s²).
 It determines whether the speed of rotation is increasing or decreasing.
-In this scenario, the angular velocity increases linearly, suggesting a constant angular acceleration, which can be calculated from the change in angular velocity over the time interval.
+In this scenario, since the angular velocity is increasing from a negative to a positive value, the angular acceleration is positive, indicating that the wheel's speed is increasing during this time.

 Recommended video: